anavel898/biomed-data-chain/README.md

 # 🏗 Scaffold-ETH

-# 🚨🚨 This repository has been archived and is now read-only 🚨🚨

-You are still welcome to fork and use as a template but no more changes will be made to this repository.

-## 🎖 Scaffold-ETH 2 is the latest version, we recommend you fork: https://github.com/scaffold-eth/scaffold-eth-2

----

 > everything you need to build on Ethereum! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract:

 ![image](https://user-images.githubusercontent.com/2653167/124158108-c14ca380-da56-11eb-967e-69cde37ca8eb.png)

+---

+🎖 Scaffold-ETH 2 is the latest version of this developer experience, we recommend you fork: https://github.com/scaffold-eth/se-2

+---

 # 🏄‍♂️ Quick Start